 Another theory is that when a dog (or human) eats, their insulin level increases.
 This is a known biological mechanism.
 However, insulin enhances the body's absorption of several different amino acids, but not tryptophan.
 This is important because tryptophan is chemically converted into serotonin in the brain, which is then converted into melatonin.
 Both serotonin and melatonin are known to have sleep-inducing effects in humans and dogs, and melatonin tablets are sold over-the-counter as a sleep aid in many pharmacies and health food stores.

 There are other, more complex theories; two involve rather complicated biological processes that impact how potassium is used in the body.
 Again, very little actual biological or chemical research has been done on these theories.
 Primarily, these theories were developed by scientists using already-known and well-studied mechanisms to arrive at reasonable and possible explanations for why dogs (and humans) get snoozy after a meal.

 Speaking of being snoozy after a meal, have you heard of a Great Pyrenees puppy named Jack Damn It?
 Jack Damn It, or Jack, lives with his owner in North Carolina.
-One day in the fall of 2017, Jack's owner came home to find Jack asleep - in his food bin, which was completely empty, as Jack had wolfed down everything inside before being caught by "the itis."
-Jack enjoyed a brief period of fame on Reddit for his deed.
+One day in the fall of 2017, Jack's owner came home to find Jack asleep - in his food bin, which was completely empty, as Jack had wolfed down everything inside before being caught by a post-supper snooze, Jack enjoyed a brief period of fame on Reddit for his deed.